The Waterfall project management method has once been on trend, but eventually became overshadowed by Agile, Scrum, Lean, PRINCE2, and Kanban.

 Agile is extremely flexible.
 Waterfall is very well-organized and plan-obedient.

-Agile divides the project into sprints, where each sprint is a mini-project on its own with every step of development and a series of scrum meetings held during that period.
+Agile divides the project into sprints, where each sprint is a mini-project on its own with every step of development and a series of scrum meetings, such as backlog refinement and sprint retrospective, held during that period.
 The waterfall method divides the project into precise phases.
 So, Agile teams will do implementation and verification within every sprint, whereas Waterfall, for example, does all the implementation before moving on to the verification phase.

 With Agile, changes can be made at any point and their negative impact is minimized.
 With Waterfall, nothing is changed after the design phase.